MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 ms.reviewer: chauncel
 manager: frankbu
 appliesto:
-- Windows 10
 - Windows 11
 ---

 # NFC support in Surface Pro 10 for Business

 Near Field Communication (NFC) in Surface Pro 10<sup>1</sup> is designed to enhance security and convenience for users.
-It facilitates Azure Active Directory (AAD) and Microsoft Account (MSA) authentication via FIDO2.0 standards, enabling secure access and sign-in.
+It facilitates Microsoft Entra ID (formerly Azure AD) and Microsoft Account (MSA) authentication via FIDO 2.0 standards, enabling secure access and sign-in.
 Additionally, Surface Pro 10 is capable of reading and writing NFC tags.
-It can also read personal and financial information stored on the magnetic stripe of a bank card, such as a credit or debit card, (known as Track 1 and Track 2 data).

-NFC on Surface Pro 10 does not support payment transactions.
+Although it can read information stored on the magnetic stripe of a bank card, NFC on Surface Pro 10 doesn't support payment transactions.

 We engineered NFC in Surface Pro 10 for enterprise customers where the primary applications of NFC technology extend to authentication, access control, and the exchange of information.
 These use cases are fundamental in environments that demand heightened security and streamlined operations, such as workplaces and educational institutions.

 ## Authenticate with NFC